downshift-js/downshift/src/hooks/useCombobox/README.md

 Called each time the highlighted item was changed.
 Items can be highlighted while hovering the mouse over them or by keyboard keys such as Up Arrow, Down Arrow, Home and End.
-Arrow keys can be combined with Shift to move by a step of 5 positions instead of 1.
 Items can also be highlighted by hitting character keys that are part of their starting string equivalent.

 - `changes`: These are the properties that actually have changed since the last state change.
 This object is guaranteed to contain the `highlightedIndex`